Scream (1996 film): Post-production

-The Scary Movie title remained late into production, appearing on the cast and crew gifts for completing filming.
-Harvey Weinstein suggested Scream based on the Michael and Janet Jackson song "Scream".
-Many of the cast and crew were initially unhappy with the change.
-Sony Pictures filed a lawsuit against Dimension and Miramax, claiming Scream infringed on their copyright of Screamers (1995).
-The case was settled out of court with Dimension being able to use Scream going forward.
-Although Arquette's and Kennedy's characters were killed in the script, alternate scenes were filmed showing them survive in case they proved popular with test screening audiences.
-The successful screenings also resulted in Miramax asking Craven to direct two Scream sequels.
+The title Scary Movie remained in use late into production and appeared on gifts given to the cast and crew after filming concluded.
+Harvey suggested the replacement title Scream, inspired by the 1995 Michael and Janet Jackson song "Scream".
+Many cast and crew members were initially unhappy with the change.
+Sony Pictures later filed a lawsuit against Dimension and Miramax, claiming the title infringed on the copyright of Screamers (1995).
+The case was settled out of court, allowing Dimension to continue using the Scream title.

+Although Dewey and Randy were killed in Williamson's script, alternate scenes were filmed in which the characters survived in case they proved popular with test screening audiences.
+Positive test screenings also led Miramax to ask Craven to direct two sequels.

-Scream was rated NC-17 by the Motion Picture Association of America (MPAA), restricting its audience to those over 17 years of age, which was considered "box-office suicide" by industry experts.
-The MPAA told Craven that Scream would never receive a more commercial R-rating, allowing younger people to see the film when accompanied by an adult.
-Craven said, "I'm a director who can do something very well but am not allowed to put it on screen.
+Scream initially received an NC-17 rating from the Motion Picture Association of America, which restricted admission to viewers aged 17 and older and was considered "box-office suicide" by industry experts.
+The MPAA informed Craven that the film would never receive the more commercially viable R rating, which permitted younger viewers when accompanied by an adult.
+Craven later said, "I'm a director who can do something very well but am not allowed to put it on screen.
 And they ultimately get you, as they did on this one, on intensity.
 They say, 'it's not a specific shot, it's not blood, it's just too intense.
-The filmmakers eventually convinced the MPAA that Scream was a spoof, believing they were too focused on the horror aspects.
+The filmmakers eventually persuaded the MPAA that Scream functioned as a spoof, believing they were too focused on the horror aspects.

-It took up to nine cuts to address the MPAA's complaints, including removing any movement of Steve Orth's internal organs, trimming Kenny's throat being slit (because the actor's pained expression was too "disturbing"), moving Billy and Stu stabbing each other off screen, and reducing scenes of Casey's hanging body and Tatum's crushed head.
-The slow motion stabbing of Casey was considered excessive but was allowed with only a few frames removed because there was no alternate footage to use.
+Up to nine cuts were required to satisfy the MPAA's objections, including removing movement from Steve Orth's exposed organs, shortening Kenny's throat-slashing scene because his expression was considered too disturbing, moving Billy and Stu stabbing each other off-screen, and reducing shots of Casey's hanging corpse and Tatum's crushed head.
+Casey's slow-motion stabbing sequence was also considered excessive, although the MPAA ultimately allowed it with only a few frames removed because no alternate footage existed.
 The final cut runs for 111 minutes.